celo-org/celo-bls-go/README.md

 ## Release process

-* Create a new release branch using `./scripts/branch_version.sh`.
-This will build all the libraries and push a new branch with the `epoch-snark` version.
+* Create a new branch

-## Testing
+* Update all the libs using `./scripts/release.sh` and commit them

-* Create a test branch using `./scripts/branch_version.sh BRANCH_NAME`.
+* Create a PR
+* After the PR is merged, tag the version using `./scripts/tag_version.sh`

+If needed, you can remove an old tag using `./scripts/remove_tag.sh VERSION`.